dhaneshnm/dhaneshnm.github.io/src/pages/about.md

 In the past I have worked with various Backend and Front End technologies such as C#/.Net, Java/Spring, Ruby/Rails, Jquery etc. I have also written quite a bit of SQL for postgres and sql server.

 For the past few years, I have been focusing on React and Typescript.
 I am passionate about building performant and scalable web applications, with a focus on intuitive and easy to use UI.
-Currently, I am a Tech Lead Manager at [Ta media](https://www.tamedia.ch/fr/page-daccueil).

 I am originally from India.
-I studied, worked and lived in US East coast for about a decade.
-Currently, I live and work in Lausanne, Switzerland.
+From 2011, I studied, worked and lived in US East coast for about a eight years.
+I spent next five years in Lausanne, Switzerland.
+Since 2024, I live in College Station, Texas.